sethwklein/go-http-router-test/README.md

 # Go HTTP Router Test

-Go HTTP Router Test tests router behavior and documents idiomatic code for solving common problems with common HTTP routers (multiplexers, muxers, etc.)
+Go HTTP Router Test tests router behavior and documents idiomatic code for solving common problems with common HTTP routers (multiplexers, muxers, whatchamacallits.)

 If you see anything that needs fixing feel free to create an issue or pull request.
 I'm especially looking to fix: